efrederickson/CycriptLoader/README.md

 "Framework" for loading cycript/javascript into processes.
+Compatible with iOS 7

 Has full capabilities of cycript.